A YA Fantasy Anthology edited by Janina Franck

 How do people become ghosts?
 Hilde doesn’t know.
 For three hundred years, she haunts her home, imprisoned by her own walls, watching the world change around her, never seen or noticed by anyone.
 But her world is turned upside down, forcing her to question everything she thought she knew the day a young man moves in.
 A young man who can see her.

-“Crafting an Artisan” by B.J.
-Pierson, author of Soul of the Blade
+“Crafting an Artisan” by BJ Pierson, author of SuperDrew and the Secrets of Donhil Corp

 Technology is great—it’s fast, cheap, and everyone can use it.
 But only Artisans can take paper and create flowers that actually grow, or paints and make a portrait that teleports the viewer.
 Because only Artisans can imbue their hand-crafted items with real, honest-to-goodness magic.
 Jonah isn’t just your average teenage guy.
 He fixes cars and watches horror movies and sews bags that never fill up.
 But no one knows he’s an Artisan.
 Sewing isn’t exactly an acceptable hobby for a guy.
 Or so he’s been told.
 Can Jonah dare to be different?
 Can a plunge into the world of the Artisans, and a challenge to his own assumptions, convince him to shatter the stereotypes and follow his dreams?